15 apartment kitchen space-saving hacks

 • Ever heard of a rolling rack?
 The slender ones take up minimal space, have wheels, multiple shelves, and can usually be tucked away in the corner or against the wall.
 They’re perfect for oils, spices and tall items that won’t fit in your cabinets, and can be rolled away into a closet when you need more elbow room.

 • Rolling wire baskets can be tucked in the corner of your kitchen or in deep, bottom cabinets that are tough to reach (or where things get lost easily in the back).
-Check out these stackable ones.

 13. Jarred space